Kong/docs.konghq.com/src/gateway/how-to/kong-gateway.md

 ### Cleanup

-You can use the shell script to stop and remove the {{site.base_gateway}} and database containers with the following command:
+Once you are done working with {{site.base_gateway}}, you can use the shell script to stop and remove the gateway and database containers with the following command:

 ```sh
 curl -Ls get.konghq.com/quickstart | sh -s -- -d
 ```

 ### What's next?